 - In Kubera, this is the difference between the gods and the Nastika.
 Nastika are more powerful than gods, but gods can resurrect themselves infinitely (though it does take a few decades), while Nastika only live once.
 Some of the Nastika's lesser servants do have a form of this trope, however; Hura, from the Asura Clan, has a unique transcendental that lets him resurrect twelve times a day, in addition to his already ridiculous Healing Factor.

 - Irrelevator has the characters die sometimes, but not for long.

 - South Park:

-- In Mysterion Rises it's strongly implied that Kenny's mother becomes magically pregnant with a new Kenny every time he dies and gives birth within a few minutes, making this a combination of Born-Again Immortality and Rapid Aging to get him back up to eight years old before morning because Cthulhu.
+- In Mysterion Rises it's shown that Kenny's mother becomes magically pregnant with a new Kenny every time he dies and gives birth within a few minutes, making this a combination of Born-Again Immortality and Rapid Aging to get him back up to eight years old before morning, because Cthulhu.

 - Jesus.
 In one episode, he escapes from a jail cell (in the Vatican) by having Kyle kill him and resurrecting on the other side of the door.
 He can only do this on Easter.

 - Because of an AllSpark shard embedded in his forehead, Starscream in Transformers Animated is repeatedly revived on death.
 Discovering his immortality, he proceeds to try to kill Megatron, leading to the famous Death Montage.